oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 (you may have to scroll down a bit to see the deployment details)

 We can see that **in this case** 50% of the requests from the storefront deployment to the zipkin deployment have failed, the same is true for the stockmanager.
-We know that our traffic split is doing what we expected and that we are failing the requests and potentially causing chaos !
+We know that our traffic split is doing what we expected and that we are failing the requests and potentially causing chaos!
 (If you'd like to please feel free to do a Dr Evil or Bond villan manic laugh at this point)

 This is great, but how is our service handling it ?